 Now install the upper back (#5) using two 5/16" x 3 1/4" hex bolts, washers, and square nuts, as shown in Figure #5.
+Be sure to insert the bolt into the second hole from the back of the loom.
 Tighten these now, as well as the bolts and nuts on the lower back that we left loose in the previous step.